Position: Case Manager/Housing Navigator

 - CPR/first aid training

-These physical demands are representative of the physical requirements necessary for an employee to successfully perform the essential functions of the Mental Health Liaison.
-Reasonable accommodation can be made to enable people with disabilities to perform the described essential functions of the Mental Health Liaison.
+The physical demands described here are representative of those that must be met by staff member to successfully perform the essential functions of this job.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.